crcn/mojo-starter/README.md

 Video tutorial: http://www.youtube.com/embed/FSq_yUbHkfQ

-The **best** way to start using MojoJS is to download the [starter kit](https://github.com/mojo-js/mojo-starter).
 Before you begin, **make sure you have [NodeJS](http://nodejs.org/) installed**.

-Once you've downloaded the starter kit, simply double-click the `server` file to start running your  application, then open up `http://localhost:8085` in your browser.
+Simply double-click the `server` file to start running your  application, then open up `http://localhost:8085` in your browser.

 If you're comfortable with terminal, you can also run `npm install; npm start` in the application directory.

-Below are a list of available commands you can run for the starter kit.
+Below are a list of available commands you can run for this starter kit.

 #### npm install